uwspstar/Courses-I-am-taking/DeepLearning.AI Data Engineering/0004_Thinking Like a Data Engineer.md

    2. **Stage 2: Define Functional and Non-Functional Requirements**
       - **Objective:** Translate stakeholder needs into concrete functional and non-functional requirements.
       - **Actions:**
-        - Functional requirements: Describe what the system must do (e.g., data ingestion, transformation).
+        - `Functional requirements`: (WHAT) Describe what the system must do (e.g., data ingestion, transformation).
-        - Non-functional requirements: Define technical specifications (e.g., latency, performance).
+        - `Non-functional requirements`: (HOW) Define technical specifications (e.g., latency, performance).
         - Confirm these requirements with stakeholders to ensure alignment.
       - **Outcome:** A documented set of requirements to guide system design.